Bashkortostan: Economy

 Bashkortostan is one of the Russian Federation's most developed regions in terms of its cross-regional output, the volume of industrial production, agricultural production, and investment in fixed assets.

 The region's largest companies include Bashneft, Ufa Engine Industrial Association (part of United Engine Corporation), Peton Holding, Bashkhim, Ufaorgsintez, Beloretsk Iron and Steel Works.

 The extraction of crude oil in Bashkiria began in 1932. with major deposits first discovered in 1943.
 During the Great Patriotic War, Bashkiria became one of the major regions of the Soviet Union to accommodate plants and factories evacuated from Western Russia, as well as great masses of people, while also providing the country with weaponry, fuel, and foodstuffs.
 After the war, several industries developed further in Bashkiria, such as mining (Bakr-Tay and Blyavinsky copper mines), machine-building and oil-refining.
 Bashkiria's industry became a base for the further economic growth of all European outlying territories of Russia.

 Bashkortostan has a diverse economy, including a large agricultural sector.
 But the republic's most important industry is chemical processing.
 Bashkortostan produces more oil than any other region of Russia, about 26 million tons annually, and provides 17% of the country's gasoline and 15% of its diesel fuel.
 Other important products manufactured in Bashkortostan include alcohols, pesticides, and plastics.

+In 2026, during the Russo-Ukrainian War, the agricultural grain harvest achieved record levels for a second year but had insufficient local storage, transport, and export options such that a surplus of over 2.5 million tons remained, and had to be covered in plastic and stored in the fields.
+Transport by road is virtually impossible and the large volume would require 640 trains, unprofitable in the current restricted export market due to the war.

 Bashkortostan's gross regional product (GRP) in 2016 was 1.34 trillion rubles, making the republic the subject with the ninth-highest GRP in Russia.
 The state had a positive trade balance, with $13.7 billion exported and $1.2 billion imported in 2013.
 As much as 82.9% of enterprises in Bashkortostan are profitable, higher than the nationwide average of 68.42%.
 Bashkortostan has been recognized as the region with the lowest economic risk.

 Bashkortostan is among the leaders in real estate development, developed electric power industry and tourism.

 Ufa was ranked by Forbes as among the best cities for business in Russia in 2013.